Mockingbird (Marvel Comics): Powers, abilities, and equipment

 Bobbi Morse is a trained S.H.I.E.L.D. agent who graduated at the top of her class and as such she is very proficient in several forms of hand-to-hand combat, including Kung Fu and Taekwondo and familiar with a wide range of weapons.
 The character usually uses a pair of batons which can be combined to form a single bō-staff in combat, weapons with which she has great expertise.
 Morse also used a pair of night vision and vision enhancing goggles, similarly to her once-husband Hawkeye.
 She also possesses a Ph.D. in biology.
 During one comic book series, Spider-Man provided her with a new uniform courtesy of Parker Industries for being their S.H.I.E.L.D. liaison.
 This costume came attached with wing-like extensions allowing Morse to glide on wind currents.

 To cope with a mortal injury she sustained in a mission, Mockingbird was injected with an experimental serum combining the Super Soldier Serum that gave Captain America his strength and the Infinity Formula that has slowed Nick Fury's aging.
-The obvious consequence of this was that her injuries were healed, but Fury admitted his uncertainty about the formula's long-term consequences on her biology.
+Her injuries were healed, but Fury admitted his uncertainty about the formula's long-term consequences on her biology.
 Thus far, she has exhibited greatly enhanced physical strength, healing and agility.